 Another way to optimize your VILT is to make use of the time before and after the session.

 Beforehand, you need to pique your learners’ interest.
-A few examples include:
+A few ways to do so include:

 - Send them a video, a document, or anything that is a glimpse of what’s to come, and ask them to reflect on how the VILT might be interesting to them.